The North Face Arctic Expedition

 WEATHER & BUGS

 Weather this time of year is typically dry and this is the warmest part of the year, though we can get some powerful storms that can either rain or snow on us.
 Precipitation is generally light, and it’s fairly easy to keep comfortably dry.
 You can expect temperatures to range from the 30s to the 70s.
-Mosquitoes could be bothersome down in the river valleys but usually there is breeze enough to keep them down.
+Mosquitoes could be bothersome if the wind drops but usually there is breeze enough to keep them down.
 Bring DEET and a head-net just in case.

 RECOMMENDED READING